mattvenn/multi_project_tools/README.md

     * TODO actually use the generatred verilog
 * build the OpenLANE config
     * TODO test it
+* build the include file for caravel TODO

 This functionality is contained within [collect.py](collect.py)